Goseong military base shooting: Background

-Shootings

-At 10:52 p.m. on June 21, 2014, Yonhap News Agency reported that five soldiers were killed and five others injured when a gun accident occurred at an outpost of the Army on the eastern front of Goseong-gun, Gangwon-do.
-Earlier, it had been mistakenly reported that the incident occurred at Yanggu-gun.
+Shooting

-The Army said, "Senior Sergeant Lim Do-bin (22) fired about 10 bullets from his K-2 rifle, killing five people, including soldiers and noncommissioned officers, and injuring seven others."
+The shooting took place in the evening hours of 21 June 2014 on an outpost of the Republic of Korea Army on the eastern front of Goseong-gun, Gangwon-do.
+A statement by the Army the day after the incident reported, "Senior Sergeant Lim Do-bin (22) fired about 10 bullets from his K-2 rifle, killing five people, including soldiers and noncommissioned officers, and injuring seven others."
 Lim had been assigned to the outpost weekly guard duty from 2 p.m. to 7:55 p.m. and was issued a K-2 rifle, a grenade, and 75 rounds of live ammunition when he was put on duty.

 Lim was supposed to return his weapons at the end of the shift but did not do so.
 Approximately 20 minutes later, at around 20:15 p.m., he threw a grenade and fired at a fellow soldier at a three-way street on the outpost's rear supply route.
 He continued shooting at the fleeing soldiers then entered the dormitory and fired on several more soldiers.
 In total, he killed five soldiers and wounded seven others.
 Three had died outside the dormitory and two inside the dormitory.
 Two of the wounded reportedly had sustained serious injuries.
 After the shooting, Lim deserted with his K-2 rifle and several dozen rounds of ammunition.

-A ministry official stated that considering that about a dozen casualties were reported with 10 shots, it appeared that this was intentional, not an accident.
+Early reporting mistakenly described the incident as an accidental firearms discharge and that it had occurred at Yanggu-gun.
+Minutes after the initial reports, a ministry official stated that, considering that about a dozen casualties were reported with 10 shots, it appeared that the shooting was intentional.
+At 10:52 p.m., Yonhap News Agency corrected the location, but continued to report it as an accident.